 - provide equal opportunities for all students regardless of gender, aptitude or cultural, ethnic or religious background

 - offer a broad and balanced entitlement to all students which provides a basis of core knowledge and understanding in key subject areas

 - prepare students for further study, the world of work and to become active citizens

 - provide a variety of activities which bring about effective learning, provide appropriate challenges for all students and lead to achievement for all students

 - provide continuity and progression from the point of transfer to the time of leaving school.

-In Years 7 & 8 students study a common curriculum comprising of timetabled lessons in Art, Citizenship, Computing, Drama, Design & Technology, English, Geography, History, Maths, Music, PE, RS, Science and MFL (French/German/Spanish).
+In Years 7 & 8 students study a common curriculum comprised of timetabled lessons in Art, Citizenship, Computing, Drama, Design & Technology, English, Geography, History, Maths, Music, PE, RS, Science and MFL (French/Spanish from September 2019).

-In Year 9 students study their two selected options plus a broad core of subjects including English, Maths, Science, Computing, PE and RS/Citizenship.
-Students also select to study a language (French/German/Spanish), humanities (Geography/History) and a creative subject (Art & Design/Design Technology).
+In Year 9 students study their two selected options plus a broad core of subjects including English, Maths, MFL, Science, Computing, PE, RE & PSHE, Technology and a Creative Art.
+Students also select a humanity (Geography/History) to study at GCSE, and have one open choice as part of the option blocks.

-In Years 10 & 11 students study their four selected options plus a broad core of subjects including English, Maths, Science, Computing, PE, and RS/Citizenship.
+In Years 10 & 11 students study their four selected options plus a broad core of subjects including English, Maths, Science, PE, and PSHE.